-In Australia, many business owners, freelancers, entrepreneurs, and young professionals are finding shared offices to be more cost-effective than leasing their own private place.
+Across Australia, many business owners and professionals are finding shared offices more cost-effective than traditionally-leased space.

 3. Not choosing an office in the best location

 Location is an important aspect of any successful business HQ.